New York First-Time Home Buyer | 2025 Programs and Grants

 Other DPA and grant options

-SONYMA or HPD may well be your best bet for down payment assistance.
-But be sure to check out other homeownership programs in the area where you want to buy.
+The grants mentioned above are just a starting point—there may be additional opportunities available.
+Be sure to check out other homeownership programs in the area where you want to buy.

 Resources to find local grants and loans are listed at the end of this article.
 You can also ask your real estate agent, Realtor, or loan officer about down payment assistance programs near you.